 4. Can class 2 misdemeanor traffic offenses be sealed?

 No. Convictions for class 2 misdemeanor traffic offenses can never be sealed.
-These traffic law violations stay on the defendant’s criminal and driving record forever.
+These traffic law violations stay on your criminal and driving record forever.

 Therefore, drivers cited for a traffic misdemeanor are encouraged to fight the case to try to get the charge lessened or dropped.
 If the charge gets dismissed, the case can be sealed right away.3